eloqdata/eloq-website/website/eloqkv/quick-start.md

 ---
-title: Deploy an EloqKV Cluster Using Eloqctl
+title: Deploy EloqKV Using Eloqctl
 summary: Learn how to quickly get started with the EloqKV database.
 ---